pedrohrb7/reactnativetemplate/README.md

 ## How to use

-You can follow the steps by hiting the button 'Use this template'
+You can follow the steps just pressing 'Use this template'

 Or